Former Haitian dictator Jean-Claude Duvalier dies at 63

 He sought refuge in France, leaving behind jubilant Haitians dancing in the street.

-Soon after he returned to Haiti in 2011, taking up residence in a villa in a posh suburb in the hills above the capital Port-au-Prince, Duvalier issued a brief apology to victims of his government.
+Soon after he returned to Haiti in 2011, taking up residence in a villa in a posh suburb above the capital Port-au-Prince, Duvalier issued a brief apology to victims of his government.

+He told a court last year that the abuses were carried out by individual government officials who "had their own authority."

 The corruption and human rights charges he faced after his return from exile were closely watched by international observers who considered it an important test of Haiti's weak justice system after decades of dictatorship, military rule and economic mayhem.